ayushrajdahal/academic/_portfolio/portfolio-5-sentiment.md

 <a href="https://docs.google.com/spreadsheets/d/1wGrKnm1Tm5W2G0UC0bZLfRula_YMyDyAkOn1f_yYNFI/edit?usp=sharing" target="_blank">Here</a> is a sample output of this Notebook, where I have classified sentiments of K.P.
 Sharma Oli's last \~200 tweets.

-`Tools Used: Python, PyTorch, Transformers, SciPy, Tweepy, Pandas, TextBlob, Flair, langdetect, googletrans`
+`Tools Used: Python, Transformers, SciPy, Tweepy, Pandas, TextBlob, Flair, langdetect, googletrans`

-<a href="https://github.com/ayushrajdahal/NepaliTwitterSentimentAnalysis" target="_blank">[Link to GitHub Repository]</a>
+<a href="https://github.com/ayushrajdahal/NepaliTwitterSentimentAnalysis" target="_blank">[Link to the Notebook]</a>